Some additional guidance for writing your entry

 As you are working on your Transport Ticketing Awards entries, the following is designed to give you a bit more insight into what the judges are looking for and to give you the best chance of success.

-All entries and judged purely on the merit of the submission, so it’s important that the benefits are clearly described in your entry.
+All entries are judged purely on the merit of the submission, so it’s important that the benefits are clearly described in your entry.

 This is not a “how to complete an entry” guide, (entrants are free to approach the awards as they see fit), but instead is a guide to what has historically appealed to judges during the selection process.

 Some general principles

 - Keep within the word count.
 Judges have a lot to read so keep it tight.
 And be as specific as possible.
 Reading what looks like standard boilerplate doesn’t excite the judges!
 We increased the wordcount for each question in 2023 allowing you to provide even more details in your entry.

 - Don’t include attachments or links.
 Entries will be judged solely on the content of the submission.
 We receive many entries and the judges will not read attachments or follow links to further information.